Meiji Jingu Stadium: In popular culture

 Meiji Jingu Stadium makes frequent appearances in baseball-themed manga and anime, including the series Ace of Diamond and Gurazeni.
 The latter features the stadium's fictional home team, the "Jingu Spiders".

 Meiji Jingu Stadium is mentioned in the 1937 novel How Do You Live? by Genzaburo Yoshino.
 The stadium is also featured in the short story The Yakult Swallows Poetry Collection by Japanese writer Haruki Murakami, from the 2020 short story collection First Person Singular.

 Nogizaka46 considers Meiji Jingu Stadium their home field.
 Since 2014, they have visited it every year during their National Summer Tour, with the exception of 2021.

 Fireworks being released from Japan National Stadium during a game between the Yomiuri Giants and Tokyo Yakult Swallows.

 Meiji Jingu Stadium appears in Season 2 Episode 8 of the Love Live!
 Superstar!! anime.
 It is briefly considered for Liella!'s performance; however, their attempt to use the space is denied.
 Neighboring Japan National Stadium appears in Season 2 Episode 11 under the similar but fictional name "Jingu Stadium".

+Attendances

+The home attendances of the Tokyo Yakult Swallows at the Meiji Jingu Stadium: